 Do theists you've encountered present to you the same questions and exclamations again & again & again?
 How did we get here?
 Prove god doesn't exist!
 Why can't humans create something from nothing?
 I'm not a monkey!
 Blah blah blah....
 Well now here's 5 handy dandy topics to quite them.
 It's now up to the theists to prove something themselves or leave us alone to our truth.
 Atheists everywhere rest easy!

 The following excerpts have been paraphrased.
 I have highlighted certain content which summarizes the point I'm illustrating.
 Links are provided if you'd like to read the full writings and I encourage you to do so.
-I do not take credit for
+I do not take credit for anything appearing here other than what is in red & blue and have put forth my best effort to credit each source accurately.

 1. THE THEIST HAS THE BURDEN OF PROOF....

-From review By Eric C. Welch (Forreston, Illinois USA) of
+From review By Eric C. Welch (Forreston, Illinois USA) of Atheism, Ayn Rand, and Other Heresies

 by George H. Smith (Author)